Bhaskar Pramanik

-Bhaskar Pramanik was the former Chairman of Microsoft India.
+Bhaskar Pramanik (born 1951) is the former chairman of Microsoft India.
 He looked after the company's overall sales, marketing and all other transactions across India.
 He retired from Microsoft in September 2017.

 Pramanik resigned from Oracle India to join Microsoft India.
-Before Oracle, he was the Corporate Vice President and President, India GEM of Sun Microsystems India.
+Before Oracle, he was the corporate vice president and president, India GEM of Sun Microsystems India.
 He was responsible for the overall operations of the subsidiary in India.
 He is now one of the independent director in central board of State Bank of India.

 Early days

 Pramanik is a 1972 engineering graduate from the Indian Institute of Technology, Kanpur.
 He has also attended the Advanced Marketing Management Program at the Stanford University.

 Pramanik has more than 30 years experience in the Indian IT industry.